EgleHelms/EgleHelms/README.md

 Besides the bootcamp at DCI:
 * I am taking a CS50 online course on edX by HarwardX.
 * I am leaning Typescript
-* Learning using Docker and Kubernetes
+* Learning to use Docker and Kubernetes

 **My resume: [Resume](eglehelms.dev/resume)**